 SCIENCE TEACHERS WANTED THIS JULY!

-We’re very proud to announce the upcoming public launch of Planet Stewards, NOAA’s career pathway badges for high school students.
-We will be opening a no-cost training for up to 500 high school science teachers in July 2013.
+We’re very proud to announce the upcoming public launch of Planet Stewards, NOAA’s career pathway badges for middle and high school students.
+We will be opening a no-cost training for up to 500 middle and high school science teachers in July 2013.
 The training will be conducted fully online over the first three weeks of July.
 Work at your own time and pace, supplemented by optional live events.
 Earn your NOAA Teacher Badge!

 If you’d like to be added to the list of participants, please sign up here.